appvoid/synth/readme.md

 ### 📝 **Quick install**
 No needed!
 Since it is an AppImge it works on virtually any distro!
 So you just need to type:

-``git clone https://github.com/appvoid/synth.git && ./synth/synth.dist/synth.AppImage``
+``sudo apt-get install python3-pil python3-pil.imagetk && git clone https://github.com/appvoid/synth.git && ./synth/synth.dist/synth.AppImage``
 ***
 ### 📝 **Requirements**